uhppoted/uhppoted-mqtt/documentation/greengrass.md

 ## Outline

-The guide outlines setting up a clean Ubuntu server with:
+For this guide, the target system will comprise a clean Ubuntu 22.04 LTS VPS with:
 - an _AWS Greengrass_ _core_ device with the _Auth_, _Moquette_ and _MQTT Bridge_ components
 - an _AWS Greengrass_ _thing_ for _uhppoted-mqtt_

+It should be similar'ish for anything else but YMMV.

 For the rest of this guide: